Mad-Zoo-Events/solarflare/README.md

 Here you can execute, create, update and delete presets for the effects described above, monitor the network status and view your click-to-execution delay on the effects.

 It also logs a message indicating if the effect you just triggered successfully ran on all servers, or at least on how many of them.

+### Clock

+The clock is a ticker that always runs in the backend of the service.
+You can attach effects to the clock so that they are triggered in a specific rhythm.

+On the control panel you have the option to either manually set BPM and note length (e.g. 128 BPM 1/4 note) or use the TAP button to set BPM based on hearing the music.

+For each effect preset, there are two buttons beneath the other controls: The button on the left subscribes (or unsubscribes) the effect to the clock's ON-beat cycle; the button on the right to the OFF-beat cycle.
+The attached effect presets will then be toggled following the clock's rhythm.

 ## System Architecture